GoldenPig72/TATE-MEAN/README.md

 This document will contain the instructions for new members joining the team to get up and running with the local environments and with access to the necessary repositories and cloud platforms.

+A great resource for setting up a MEAN stack application can be found [here](https://thecodebarbarian.wordpress.com/2013/07/22/introduction-to-the-mean-stack-part-one-setting-up-your-tools/).

 ## Getting Set Up

 ###Local Setup